 While some EU member states are accused of colluding in mass population surveillance, others have some of the strongest protections anywhere globally to protect their citizens against surveillance.
 Two EU member states, Luxembourg and the Czech Republic, require that individuals who are placed under secret surveillance to be notified.
-Other EU member states have expanded their use of state surveillance, in particular Austria,114 the UK115 and Bulgaria.
-Citizens of Poland are subject to more phone tapping and surveillance than any other citizens in the European Union; the European Commission has claimed the police and secret services accessed as many as 1,300,000 phone bills in 2010 without any oversight either by the courts or the public prosecutor.116Internet governance

-At a global level the EU has argued for no top-down state control of internet governance.
-There are efforts by a number of states including Russia, China and Iran to increase state control of the internet through the International Telecommunication Union (ITU).
-The debate on global internet governance came to a head at the Dubai World Conference on International Telecommunications (WCIT) summit at the end of 2012 which brought together 193 member states.
-At the WCIT, a the duration of telephone tapping; the procedure to be followed for examining, using and storing the data obtained; the precautions to be taken when communicating the data to other parties; and the circumstances in which recordings may or must be erased or the tapes destroyed"; A. v.
+Other EU member states have expanded their use of state surveillance, in particular Austria, 114 the UK115 and Bulgaria.
+Citizens of Poland are subject to more phone tapping and surveillance than any other citizens in the European Union; the European Commission has claimed the police and secret services accessed as many as 1,300,000 phone bills in 2010 without any oversight either by the courts or the public prosecutor.
+116 Internet governance which may give rise to an interception order; a definition of the categories of people liable to have their telephones tapped; a limit on the duration of telephone tapping; the procedure to be followed for examining, using and storing the data obtained; the precautions to be taken when communicating the data to other parties; and the circumstances in which recordings may or must be erased or the tapes destroyed"; A. v.
 France (application no. 14838/89), 23.11.1993: found a violation of Article 8 after a recording was carried out without following a judicial procedure and which had not been ordered by an investigating judge; Drakšas v.
-Lithuania, 31.07.2012, found a violation of Article 13 (right to an effective remedy) on account of the absence of a judicial review of the applicant's surveillance after 17 September 2003.
+Lithuania, 31.07.2012, found a violation of Article 13 (right to an effective remedy) on account of the absence of a judicial review of the applicant's surveillance after 17